torvalds/linux/Documentation/scheduler/sched-domains.rst

 load of each of its member CPUs, and only when the load of a group becomes out of balance are tasks moved between groups.

-In kernel/sched/core.c, trigger_load_balance() is run periodically on each CPU through sched_tick().
+In kernel/sched/core.c, sched_balance_trigger() is run periodically on each CPU through sched_tick().
 It raises a softirq after the next regularly scheduled rebalancing event for the current runqueue has arrived.
 The actual load balancing workhorse, sched_balance_softirq()->rebalance_domains(), is then run